Jamie3213/what3words/README.md

 ![mesh](./assets/mesh.png)

 Now that we've got our mesh, we need words to assign to the cells in it.
-Luckily, we can use [this](https://www.mit.edu/~ecprice/wordlist.10000) open-source list from MIT:
+Luckily, we can use [this](https://www.mit.edu/~ecprice/wordlist.10000) open-source list from MIT (note that we'll restrict ourselves to five-letter words):

 ```python
 # helpers.py